technix/atrament.ink/docs/atrament-extras/customization.md

 ## Styling with CSS

-To add custom CSS classes or modify styles of existing elements, edit `resources/styles/custom.css` file.
+To add custom CSS classes or modify styles of existing elements, edit the `resources/styles/custom.css` file.
 It contains a list of modifiable element classes for reference.

-To apply your custom CSS classes to the scenes or choices, use `#CLASS` tag:
+To apply your custom CSS classes to the scenes or choices, use the `#CLASS` tag:
 ```
 # CLASS: classname
 ```

-To apply custom CSS class or style to the text, use `[css]` markup tag:
+To apply a custom CSS class or style to the text, use `[css]` markup tag:
 ```
 This text is [css class="your_css_class"]styled[/css].
 ```